5 places to sip tea in San Francisco

 2) Song Tea & Ceramics

-A simple and elegantly designed gallery and tasting room with rare, exceptional quality teas and wares (tea pots and cups) mainly from China and Taiwan.
-Guests are invited to sit, taste, chat, browse and unwind.
-Porcelain jars contain an ever changing selection of teas discovered by the shop owner during his travels.
+A minimally designed gallery and tasting room with rare, high-quality tea, and teaware made by artisans in China and Taiwan.
+Guests are invited to sit and enjoy a freshly brewed cup.
+Porcelain jars contain a rotating selection of teas discovered by the shop owner during his travels.

 Atop the Neiman Marcus department store is this elegant restaurant situated under a stained-glass dome with a view of Union Square.
-They’re open daily from 11 am to 4 pm for lunch and the beautiful afternoon tea service (with exquisite sweets, cookies, tarts and finger sandwiches) starts at 2 pm.
+They’re open daily from 11 am to 4 or 5 pm for lunch and a beautiful afternoon tea service.
+The latter has two seatings starting at 3 pm.